Data-Driven Turbulence Modeling Approach for Cold-Wall Hypersonic Boundary Layers: Methodology

 where scalar coefficients $g^{(n)}$ may be functions of independent invariants of $\hat{\mathbf{S}}$ and $\hat{\mathbf{\Omega}}$\cite{pope1975}.
 Owing to the Cayley–Hamilton theorem, there is only a finite number of independent basis tensors and invariants that can be formed from $\hat{\mathbf{S}}$ and $\hat{\mathbf{\Omega}}$.
 Detailed derivation of these independent basis tensors can be found in Ref.\cite{pope1975}, and the linear and quadratic basis tensors are listed here:

 where the curly bracket $\{\cdot \}$ denotes the trace of the matrix.

-The functional basis of invariants has been derived in Ref.\cite{ling2016jcp}, which can be used for the functional representation of scalar coefficients: $\mathbf{\theta} \mapsto \mathbf{g}$.
-Using these invariants as input features embeds the Galilean invariance in the model representation.
-For two-dimensional compressible flows, there are only three non-zero independent invariants\cite{pope1975, wallin2000}:
+The representation of the scalar coefficients ($g^{(n)}$) can be determined as a function of the finite set of independent invariants of $\hat{\mathbf{S}}$ and $\hat{\mathbf{\Omega}}$.
+The derivation of this basis of invariants has been discussed in Ref.~\cite{ling2016jcp}.
+Using this basis of invariants embeds the Galilean invariance in the model representation.
+For two--dimensional compressible flows, there are only three non-zero independent invariants\cite{ling2016jcp, wallin2000}:

-In the case of compressible flows, the consideration of a non-zero trace of the strain rate is necessary~\cite{wallin2000}, leading to the first invariant.
+In the case of compressible flows, the consideration of a non-zero trace of the strain rate is necessary~\cite{wallin2000}, leading to the first invariant $\theta_1$.
+The primary challenge in deriving an explicit relation for the deviatoric Reynolds stress ($\boldsymbol{\tau}^{\mathrm{dev}}$) in Eq.~\ref{eqn:basis_rep} lies in determining the scalar coefficients ($g^{(n)}$).
+Shih et al.~\cite{shih1993algebraic} derived these coefficients algebraically for a selected set of basic flows.
+In this work, the functional representation of the scalar coefficients, based on invariants, is modeled using a neural network, an approach that was proposed in Ref.~\cite{ling2016jfm}.

-For this work, we consider only linear representation of deviatoric Reynolds stress, akin to linear eddy viscosity model following the Boussinesq hypothesis~\cite{boussinesq1987}.
-Consequently, the turbulent eddy viscosity ($\mu_t$) is estimated using the first term of the integrity basis representation as:
+For this work, which focuses on attached, zero-pressure-gradient boundary layer flows, we consider only a linear representation term of deviatoric Reynolds stress, akin to linear eddy viscosity model following the Boussinesq hypothesis ($\boldsymbol{\tau}^{\mathrm{dev}}=2 \mu_t (\mathbf{S} - (1/3)\{\mathbf{S}\})$)~\cite{boussinesq1987}.
+Consequently, from the general expression in Eq.~\ref{eqn:basis_rep} of effective--viscosity model~\cite{pope1975}, the linear turbulent eddy viscosity ($\mu_t$) is estimated using only the first term ($\boldsymbol{\tau}^{\mathrm{dev}} = 2 \bar{\rho} k g^{(1)} T^{(1)}$) as: